Restructuring Your Company: 5 Key Decisions

-Identifying what the changes are is only the first step.
-Perhaps the bigger challenge for managers and executives is actually the communication of the vision and the detailed planning aspects of the changes, not to mention maintaining alignment and support throughout the transition phase.
-Managers need to remember that changing an organization is like riding a roller coaster – the people in front can see what’s coming, but the people in the back will typically experience more sudden change with little warning because they have limited visibility.
+Identifying what the changes are is only part of the process.
+Often times, the bigger challenge for managers and executives is actually the detailed planning aspects of the changes as well as communicating a new vision and reasons why change is needed in the first place.
+Managers must remember that changing an organization is like riding a roller coaster – the people in front can see what’s coming.
+However, the people in the back will typically experience more sudden change with little warning because they have limited visibility to what is coming.

-If you are planning to restructure your company or make organizational changes in the near future, here are five things to consider before you begin to help you overcome some common challenges:
+If you are planning to restructure your company or make organizational changes in the near future, here are five things to consider before you begin:

 3. Meet in the Middle

 When you are simply realigning teams and people to make your business more effective, don’t forget to talk to your employees.
 The higher up you are in the organization the less in touch you are with the working level.
 It’s a fact that many upper level managers choose to ignore.